Intellectuals and Society

 Intellectuals and Society is a non-fiction book by Thomas Sowell.
-The book was initially published on January 5, 2010 by Basic Books.
+The book was initially published on January 5, 2010, by Basic Books.

-Intellectuals are defined as "idea workers" that exercise profound influence on policy makers and public opinion, but are often not directly accountable for the results.
+Intellectuals are defined as "idea workers" who exercise profound influence on policy makers and public opinion, but are often not directly accountable for the results.
 Intellectuals and Society examines the record of these idea workers and the conditions, methods and incentives driving their points of view that, according to Sowell, have often resulted in disaster for societies where intellectuals have been allowed "undue influence".

 Undue influence of intellectuals

 Sowell explained undue influence of intellectuals as follows: